visserle/AnkiOps/README.md

 - ✏️ Edit Anki decks as highly readable Markdown files
 - 🔄 Two-way sync of notes, note types, decks and media files
 - ⚡ Sync thousands of notes in under a second
-- ⚙️ Define your own note types and card templates
+- ⚙️ Bring your own note types
 - ✨ Improve your flashcards with programmable LLM tasks
 - 👥 Share decks on GitHub and collaborate with others